Homemade s’mores pop tarts are an irresistible breakfast or treat your family will ask for again and again.

 - Preheat your oven to 350F.
 Line a baking sheet with parchment paper and set aside.

-- Roll your pie dough on a lightly floured surface until the desired thickness is achieved.
+- Roll the pie dough to ¼-inch thickness on a lightly floured surface.

-- Cut out 3×4-inch rectangles to make the poptarts.
+- Cut out 3 x 4-inch rectangles.
 Roll the excess dough and re-cut if necessary.
-You will need two rectangles to make one poptart.
+You will need two rectangles to make one pop tart.

 - Place one row of rectangles on the baking sheet.

-- Using your piping bags, pipe alternating rows of Sunflower Nutella and marshmallow fluff in the middle of the rectangle.
+- Using your piping bags, pipe alternating rows of Nutella and marshmallow fluff in the middle of each rectangle.

-- Cut a few tiny slits in the top of each poptart.
+- Cut 3 to 4 tiny slits in the top of each pop tart.

-- Bake until golden brown, for 25 to 30 minutes.
+- Bake until golden brown about 25 to 30 minutes.

-- If desired, drizzle the poptarts with melted sunflower Nutella or chocolate.
+- If desired, drizzle the pop tarts with melted Nutella or chocolate.